mgtascu/solution/README.md

 ## An easier alternative
 Many features can boil down to having the required resources at a point in time.
 Using a cutting-edge tech stack sometimes introduce complexity and can delay things in a time of need.
 If time is of the essence when building a production environment like this one, a fixed infrastructure can be deployed using on-demand or reserved instances.
 The Jenkins server will be hosted on a node by itself and a couple of other instances will be connected to the master as permanent nodes.
 With containerized builds, the pipeline side won't change much form the initial approach and the solution is still robust, but things like high availability, scalability and cost optimization will be traded off.

+## Introducing XCode build (ex.
+3)

+To integrate an iOS build in our Jenkins server we need to enable it to build on iOS using `XCode tools`.
+After some research, it looks like there is a Jenkins plugin to handle `XCode` or we can run the commands from shell directly if we need to avoid using this plugin.
+On the system side, we need a server running `macOS` to connect is as a permanent node to our Jenkins server.

+The pipeline will run on this node only(at least for the build part) and have the same set of jobs associated.
+The artifacts can be pushed to our artifact repository manager and then consumed in the other project.
+If there is a dependency to build the `XCode` project every time before running a build, we can setup a project dependency relationship using a Jenkins plugin or api calls.